trustos/hestiacp-nodejsv2/README.md

 ## FAQ

+### Where to find the logs

+Most of the actions performed by the script are logged in the Profile -> "Logs" section of the HestiaCP panel.
+Also logs are written in the hestia's system and error logs.

 ### How to change the port if i have a web running

 First change proxy template to default, reconfigure the app using the QuickInstall and finally change the proxy template to NodeJS.